outofmbufs/pidcontrol/README.md

 - **Integration reset and pause**: When the setpoint is changed, it may be desirable to reset the integration term back to zero, and optionally cause the integration accumulation to pause for a little while for the other controls to settle into a steadier state.
 This is another approach to mitigating the same type of problem that windup protection attempts to solve.
 This solution is close to emulating a new cold-start of the controller with a new setpoint.
 Note that in some systems the integration term is, in effect, a dynamically-discovered "bias" value (minimum control value needed for equilibrium).
 In such systems using this modifier can make things worse, not better; obviously this is application-specific.

 - **History Recording**: This modifier doesn't affect any algorithm operation but provides a lookback of controller computations.
 Can be useful during tuning and debugging.

+- **Event Printing**: Like History Recording but print()s events directly.
+Easier to use for simple debugging or learning.

 - **Bang Bang**: This is probably rarely a useful modification; it was implemented primarily as a test of the PIDModifier system to see how far customization features could be pushed.
 This alters the behavior of the PID controller such that the control variable is always returned as a fully "on" value or a fully "off" value.